FrenzyExists/frenzch.sh/README.md

 # frenzch.sh
-A cozy fetch (currently super buggy)
+## A cozy fetch
+### Inspired by the awesome fetches of other ricers

-Frenzch is able to adjust its fetch according to the size of the terminal, at the moment there's at least 2 sizes
+Frenzch is able to adjust its fetch according to the size of the terminal, at the moment there's at least 4 sizes

 ## Full Fetch
 <p align="center">